MysteryPancake/Houdini-Fun/README.md

 ## HDA: Volumetric Deform

-Sometimes you need to deform an object inside another with respect to the change in volume, for example muscle inside a body.
+Sometimes you need to deform an object inside another with respect to the internal volume, for example muscle inside a body.

 One way is converting the object to tetrahedrons, since tets have 3D primuvw coordinates for interpolation.
 Sadly this isn't always an option, because the triangulation changes when animated.